IWPR-PNNL/flow-downstream/docs/getting_started.md

 # Getting started
 ## About
-The flow model (flow) gives us the capability to organize and evaluate the interdependencies and linkages between the water and power sectors at various levels of granularity and across regions.
+The flow model (flow) gives us the capability to organize and evaluate the interdependencies and linkages between sectors at various levels of granularity and across regions.
 We can use **flow** to gain an understanding of topics such as:
 1. which regions have the greatest water intensity in their energy sectors,
 2. which regions have the greatest energy intensity in their water sectors,
 3. which sectors within a region have high water and/or energy intensities